Charing Cross railway station (Scotland)

 Charing Cross (Glasgow) is a railway station close to the centre of Glasgow, Scotland, serving the district of the same name.
 It is managed by ScotRail and is served by trains on the North Clyde Line.

 History

-Dating from 1886, it was originally part of the Glasgow City and District Railway, the first underground railway in Scotland.
+Dating from 1886, it was originally part of the Glasgow City and District Railway, the first underground railway in Scotland, and as such the station is built below the surface of the surrounding streets.
 The station was built using the cut and cover method, with the original walls being visible on the open air section at the western end of the platforms.
 Nearby points of interest include Sauchiehall Street and the Mitchell Library, and the station (along with nearby Anderston - a stop on the Argyle Line), serves the city's financial district, making this station popular with commuters.